mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 and dragging a box on the plot, and zoom-out by left-clicking on the plot.

-When user is satisfied with the center position of the peak, you may add the selected peak to :ref:`ExpectedPeaks-Engineering_Diffraction-ref` list by clicking Add Peak button.
+When user is happy with the center position of the peak, you may add the selected peak to :ref:`ExpectedPeaks-Engineering_Diffraction-ref` list by clicking Add Peak button.
 User may rerun Fit process by clearing peaks list using Clear button and manually selecting peaking